AlgoCompSynth/AlgoCompSynth-One/WSL-jammy/README.md

     ```

     If there is an existing Mamba virtual environment, the script
     will use it.
-Otherwise, the script will prompt for a Mambaxi
+Otherwise, the script will prompt for a Mamba
     environment name to create.
 The default is `acs-1`, but you
     can use any name.